sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-logical-operator-over-ternary.md

-# Prefer using logical operator over ternary
+# Prefer using a logical operator over a ternary

 <!-- Do not manually modify RULE_NOTICE part.
 Run: `npm run generate-rule-notices` -->
 <!-- RULE_NOTICE -->